 This would help China develop its own land-based communications further.
 The point here is that these developments will take place right across India’s disputed borders in South Asia.
 It has serious geopolitical consequences for India.
 The recent land law declared by China focuses on opening up and developing border areas, building model villages and protecting them, this gives a new angle to the ongoing border tiffs and withdrawal between India and China.

 A section of Indian strategic experts and defence officials think that China will now employ the civilian population to reinforce its claim on disputed territories with India.
 Others would suggest waiting and watching how China actually uses such laws to its advantage.

-The point that needs to be realised is that if the Indo Pacific Theatre can be conceived in both land and sea domains, China will try to secure the Indo Pacific waters and but move more stridently in the continental side namely the Himalayan Belt and around.
+The point that needs to be realised is that if the Indo-Pacific Theatre can be conceived in both land and sea domains, China will try to secure the Indo-Pacific waters and move more stridently on the continental side namely the Himalayan Belt and around.
 Chinese expansionism will continue albeit recalibrated.
 As the contention between India and China is not limited to spatial dimensions India needs to wisely calibrate its response to Chinese designs.
 It is the age of smart diplomacy; QUAD or no QUAD, India has to deal with China, because there is no way to change neighbours.

 (Ishani Naskar is Professor, Department of International Relations at Jadavpur University, Kolkata.)

 (Disclaimer: The views expressed in the article above are those of the author’s and do not necessarily represent or reflect the views of Autofintechs.com.
 Unless otherwise noted, the author is writing in his/her personal capacity.
 They are not intended and should not be thought to represent official ideas, attitudes, or policies of any agency or institution.)